 You'll make the best choice, one decision at a time

-Each new year brings about LOTS of things you can choose to change your life at home for the better.
-Like waking up earlier.
-Not Instagraming until exhaustion every night.
-Doing the dishes as soon as you finish eating.
-Promising yourself to declutter on the regular.
-But instead of saying you're going to do it ALL perfectly right out the gate for the entire year (hello, pressure), why not just promise yourself to take it one decision at a time, and try to make the best choice you can each time you're faced with a decision?
+Each new year brings about thoughts of what you can do to change yourlife at home for the better — things like waking up earlier, not Instagramming until exhaustion every night, doing the dishes as soon as you finish eating, or promising yourself to declutter on the regular.
+But instead of saying you're going to do it all perfectly right out the gate for the entire year (hello, pressure), why not just promise yourself to take it one decision at a time, and try to make the best choice you can each time you're faced with a decision?

 Faced with the choice of watching Netflix for another hour or getting another hour of sleep?
 Close that laptop no matter how appealing it is.
 Could use an extra five minutes to straighten up your living room or peruse Instagram?
 Try to choose those actions that will have positive impacts on your future, even if that clashes with stuff you'd rather be doing in the present!